ShawnJackson/azure-content/articles/machine-learning-walkthrough-3-create-new-experiment.md

 The next step of the experiment is to generate separate datasets that will be used for training and testing our model.
 To do this, we use the **Split** module.

 1. Find the **Split** module, drag it onto the canvas, and connect it to the last **Metadata Editor** module.
 2. By default, the split ratio is 0.5 and the **Randomized split** parameter is set.
-This means that a random half of the data will be output through one port of the **Split** module, and half will be output through the other port.
+This means that a random half of the data will be output through one port of the **Split** module, and the other half will be output through the other port.
 You can adjust these, as well as the **Random seed** parameter, to change the split between training and scoring data.
 For this example we'll leave them as is.
 	>**Tip**: The split ratio essentially determines how much of the data is output through the left output port.
 For instance, if you set the ratio to 0.7, then 70% of the data is output through the left port and 30% is output through the right port.

 We can use the outputs of the **Split** module however we like, but let's choose to use the left output as training data and the right output as scoring data.